-During an episode of obstructive apnea, the person’s effort to inhale air creates suction that collapses the windpipe.
+During an episode of obstructive sleep apnea, the person’s effort to inhale air creates suction that collapses the windpipe.
 This blocks the air flow for 10 seconds to a minute while the sleeping person struggles to breathe.
 When the person’s blood oxygen level falls, the brain responds by awakening the person enough to tighten the upper airway muscles and open the windpipe.
 The person may snort or gasp, then resume snoring.
 This cycle may be repeated hundreds of times a night.
 The frequent awakenings that sleep apnea patients experience leave them continually sleepy and may lead to personality changes such as irritability or depression.
 Sleep apnea also deprives the person of oxygen, which can lead to morning headaches, a loss of interest in sex, or a decline in mental functioning.
 It also is linked to high blood pressure, irregular heartbeats, and an increased risk of heart attacks and stroke.
 Patients with severe, untreated sleep apnea are two to three times more likely to have automobile accidents than the general population.
 In some high-risk individuals, sleep apnea may even lead to sudden death from respiratory arrest during sleep.

 An estimated 18 million Americans have sleep apnea.
 However, few of them have had the problem diagnosed.
-Patients with the typical features of sleep apnea, such as loud snoring, obesity, and excessive daytime sleepiness, should be referred to a specialized sleep center that can perform a test called polysomnography.
+Patients with the typical features of sleep apnea, such as loud snoring, obesity, and excessive daytime sleepiness, should be referred to a specialized sleep center that can perform a sleep study test called polysomnography.
 This test records the patient’s brain waves, heartbeat, and breathing during an entire night.
 If sleep apnea is diagnosed, several treatments are available.
 Mild sleep apnea frequently can be overcome through weight loss or by preventing the person from sleeping on his or her back.
 Other people may need special devices or surgery to correct the obstruction.
 People with sleep apnea should never take sedatives or sleeping pills, which can prevent them from awakening enough to breathe.

 Restless legs syndrome (RLS), a familial disorder causing unpleasant crawling, prickling, or tingling sensations in the legs and feet and an urge to move them for relief, is emerging as one of the most common sleep disorders, especially among older people.
 This disorder, which affects as many as 12 million Americans, leads to constant leg movement during the day and insomnia at night.
 Severe RLS is most common in elderly people, though symptoms may develop at any age.
 In some cases, it may be linked to other conditions such as anemia, pregnancy, or diabetes.